libgdx/packr/README.md

 java -jar packr-all.jar my-packr-config.json
 ```

-It is possible to combine a JSON configuration and the command line.
+It is possible to combine a JSON configuration, and the command line.
 For single options, the command line parameter overrides the equivalent JSON option.
 For multi-options (e.g. `classpath` or `vmargs`), the options are merged.

 This is an example which overrides the output folder and adds another VM argument.
 Note that the config file name is delimited by `--` because the option prior to it, `--vmargs`, allows multiple arguments: